 The Day of Love and Daisies

 As years passed, and decades, and centuries, their story was told as the tale of true love, joyful fidelity, and happy marriage.
 Their feastday came to be celebrated as the Day of Love.
 People went to church on that day to ask the saints to intercede for their marriages, or to help them find a spouse.

 And because their feastday falls on July 8, when meadows are carpeted with daisies, young men gathered daisies to give to their sweethearts.
 Daisies became the symbol of true and faithful love.

 About the Iconographer

-Andrea Ward is an artist, and artisan, and an iconographer.
-I’m blessed that she attends my church.
-Occasionally, I’ll ask her if she can do a sketch for me to go with a blog post I’ve got planned.
-When I do, she invariably does way more than I ask.
+Andrea Ward was an artist, and artisan, an iconographer, and a friend.
+Occasionally, I would ask her if she could do a sketch for me to go with a blog post I was working on.
+Andrea was never one to go half-way; she invariably did way more than I asked.
 She created the icon of Saints Peter and Fevronia that accompanies this story using traditional egg tempera and gold leaf.
-You can see more of her icons and the other wonderful works that she creates at her blog, Andrea’s Kitchen Studio, and on her online portfolio.
+You can still see more of her icons and the other wonderful works that she created at her blog, Andrea’s Kitchen Studio.
+May her memory be eternal!

 17 essential picture books for Orthodox Christian kids: If you’re looking for picture books that include stories about Orthodox Christian people and traditions, you’ll find them on this list.